 Skinny boys.
-Now there is a group who could use some love.
-Skinny boys usually, though not always, start out as skinny little kids and stay that way into their teens and young adulthood .
+Now there is a group that could use some love.
+Skinny boys usually, though not always, start out as skinny little kids and stay that way into their teens and young adulthood.
 You see them everywhere.
-In spite of this obesity epidemic, these poor boys far outnumber the fat kids everyone is clamoring about, but still they get no attention.
+In spite of this obesity epidemic, these poor boys far outnumber the fat kids everyone is clamoring about, but still, they get no attention.

 It was not too long ago that skinny boys had their pants buckled up under their armpits for the protection of their private parts or they were required to wear corny suspenders.
 Nowadays, it is quite common for their pants to fall below the level of their BVDs even with the use of securing devices like belts and drawstrings–so they are often walking around with their undies showing.
 How embarrassing.
 If they do have a belt, they have to force a homemade hole into the leather or hemp, whatever, and the non-buckle end goes wrapping around them like a snake, in order to fit.

 Then, their ribs stick out something terrible.
 Even nicely developed abdominal six-packs cannot cover up those ribs.
 Ouch.
 It must be hard for them to sleep–their bones jabbing into even soft forgiving mattresses.
 When they walk down the street, even strangers like Italian and Jewish grandmothers, are apt to want to take them home and feed them.
 What is up?
 Are their parents not feeding them?